-It was a good opportunity to see our president talking himself out.
+It was an excellent opportunity to see our president talking himself out.

 My overall impression was positive.
-I had to be pragmatic thinking he was addressing Israeli.
-But seriously, I cannot but think, why does he feel so comfortable with them and he doesn’t feel this way when he addresses us.
+I had to be logical thinking he was addressing Israeli.
+But seriously, I cannot but think, why does he feel so comfortable with them, and he doesn’t feel this way when he addresses us.
 He appears in his rare speeches as if he was forced to come out.